aramirez794/aramirez794.github.io/GameCritique4.md

 ### Controls
 Directional button/Analog - move player, select area to move

-X - Select items and spot on where you want to move
+X - Select items and spot on where you want to throw item

 # Bugs
 None